chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 #### Why are you leaving your current position?

 In a nutshell - I'd like to have more opportunity for ownership and take on more technical challenges.
 While I've been able to extend my influence beyond that of a typical contractor, I am still viewed as external to the company and, in some respects, the team.
-I'd like to be part of a more inclusive team where I can both mentor others and have the opportunity to increase my own learnings.
+I'd like to be part of a more inclusive team where I can mentor others, work as "the glue" between teams and have the opportunity to increase my own learnings.

 #### What do you think employers can do to better support their team members?